gregstewart/blog/README.markdown

 ## What's different?
-This version of Octopress creates a gt branch when you run:
+This version of Octopress creates a `git branch` when you run:

     rake 'new_post[some post title]'